rosshadden/gdext-v/README.md

 ## State

-Just about everything needed to make games with V has been implemented.
+Everything needed to make games with V has been implemented.
-The only things left that I am currently aware of are signal support and ~class constants~, ~both~ one of which I know exactly how to do.
-Which is why I haven't gotten to them yet---I was prioritizing things I wanted but didn't know how to do to tackle the hard problems first.

-The [Are we game yet?](https://github.com/rosshadden/gdext-v/milestone/1) milestone tracks the feasibility of using these bindings for a full game.
+~The [Are we game yet?](https://github.com/rosshadden/gdext-v/milestone/1) milestone tracks the feasibility of using these bindings for a full game~ (completed).
 The [Are we there yet?](https://github.com/rosshadden/gdext-v/milestone/3) milestone tracks how pleasant it is to work with, after which I plan to announce the project more publicly to the world and encourage devs to use it.
 I have a _lot_ of things planned, many of which should drastically improve the ergonomics of working with these bindings.
-It's not bad as is, to be honest, because I have already been spending time making certain parts ergonomic and simple to use.
+It's not bad as is, to be honest, because I have already been spending time improving parts whenever I encounter spiky edges.
-I just have a really low tolerance for friction and I want to make these really nice to work with.
+I just have a really low tolerance for friction and I want to make this project as pleasant as realistically possible to work with.

 ## Helpful resources